hgjjefe/expression-tree-editor/README.md

 Any node -> siblings : If no simplifcations, then swap them

+Top two/three levels node -> Other side's top two level node (SPACE) : Move PLUS/MINUS term to other side of equation

-Top two/three levels node -> Other side's top two level node : Move term to other side of equation
+Top two/three levels node -> Other side's top two level node (F) : Move MULT/INV term to other side of equation

-Number -> sibling Number  : Evaluate numbers
+Number -> sibling Number  : Evaluate numbers (if evaluate fractions, then the result turns into float)

 Number * Variable -> Number * sameVariable : Collect like terms